danielqsj/kafka_exporter/README.md

 Documents about exposed Prometheus metrics.

-For details on the underlying metrics please see [kafka](https://kafka.apache.org/documentation/)
+For details on the underlying metrics please see [Apache Kafka](https://kafka.apache.org/documentation).

 ### Brokers